Dark Angael: Critical reception

 The game has received mixed reviews.

 Power Unlimited gave the game a 7.8 out of 10, commenting "DA is a nice platform game.
 A dark storyline, lots of action and smooth gameplay.
 Good for a few days of excitement."
-Adrenaline Vault, The (AVault) rated the game 3 Stars, writing "Dark Angael requires a patient hand.
-It's like a song that fails to grab you the first time you hear it, yet after repeated listenings, you grow familiar with its rhythms and subtleties, and find yourself completely engaged by its singular spirit."
 7Wolf Magazine gave Dark Angel 5.5 out of 10, saying "Graphics, quite nice for its time, of course, now looks old-fashioned, as well as sound.
 Flat painted backdrops, sprites and explosions are the same waddling moving monsters."
 Meristation gave it a 5 out of 10, writing "It is not the best approach to the very similar gameplay of Blizzard's Diablo idea or Duke Nukem.
 I thought I had found something different ... but it only brought back good memories of other old games."
 Joystick (French) rated the game 10 out of 100, writing "This is not a game, it's a hazing.
-The kind of thing that would have made me giggle on the Atari ST." Computer Gaming World gave the game a ratin of 3 out of 5 stars, writing "This is a decent enough game with good potential for keeping players busy for hours".
+The kind of thing that would have made me giggle on the Atari ST." Computer Gaming World gave the game a rating of 3 out of 5 stars, writing "This is a decent enough game with good potential for keeping players busy for hours".